edroga/Mexico-Choropleth-map/README.md

 library(maptools)
 library(RColorBrewer)
 ```
-we have to read the shp files.
-All data was taken from the INEGI website (it is available, here)
+We have to read the shp files.
+All data was taken from the INEGI website (Data is available, [here](https://github.com/edroga/Mexico-Choropleth-map/blob/master/mexico_shp.rar))
 ```{r}
 S_MPOS <- readOGR(".", layer = "subset_mposPOP", encoding = "UTF-8")
 ```